“It’s okay, Ground Control. I know you did everything you could.”

 “Pete.
 Come in.”

 “Come in, Pete.”
-Charles was dimly aware that Stan was crying as he spoke.
-He could feel the hot tears trickling down his own cheeks.
-It felt as if his heart was lodged at the base of his throat.
+Charles was aware that Stan cried as he spoke.
+Hot tears trickled down his own cheeks.
+His heart had lodged itself at the base of his throat.
 He could hardly breathe.

 “Pete, come in.”